sekuja/evm-address-maker/README.md

 ### Set Up `.env` Configuration: Create a `.env` file in the root directory and add the following:

 ```
-# Replace '0x00' and '00' with the prefix and suffix you want
+# Replace '0x00' and '00' with the prefix and suffix you want.
+# NUM_THREADS="" comment '#' To use the maximum number of threads (based on CPU cores), keep this line commented.
+# If you want to manually set the number of threads, remove the comment '#' and specify the number, e.g., NUM_THREADS="4".

+# NUM_THREADS="" # Number of threads to use (default is the number of CPU cores).
 PREFIX="0x00" # Example: starts with '0x00'
 SUFFIX="00" # Example: ends with '00'
 ```